100 HOLDSWORTH WAY

 Amherst, MA 01003-9282

-Epidemiological evidence has indicated that diet abundant in fruits and vegetables may reduce the risk of chronic diseases such as cancer, and this effect has been attributed to bioactive components present in these foods.
-For example, it was estimated that one-third of cancer cases might be preventable by dietary modification.
+Epidemiological evidence has indicated that diet abundant in fruits and vegetables may reduce the risk of various chronic diseases, and this effect has been attributed to bioactive components present in these foods.
+For example, it was estimated that one third of cancer cases might be preventable by dietary modification.